JadeOfMaar/RationalResources/README.md

 **Ocean resources**
 * LqdAmmonia, LqdCO2, LqdMethane, LqdNitrogen, LqdOxygen, Water.

+## ISRU
+ With omnipotent Ore being stripped of its Godhood, the following ISRU chains are proposed and encouraged for use by seasoned modders.
+Ore abundance is capped to 5% and its presence chance to 80%.
+It will be inconvenient for most players... but it will still be around.

+Ore tanks will be changed via B9 Part Switch, to hold the cryogenic input resources.
+The intended ISRU chains that will be provided can be viewed in [Issue #1](https://github.com/JadeOfMaar/RealisticResources/issues/1).

 ## Compatibility
 Comprehensive Planetary Resources purges resource distributions placed by most other mods.
-Untagged resource distributions are all deleted in the ModuleManager `:FINAL` pass.
+Untagged resource distributions are all deleted in the ModuleManager `:FOR[zComprehensivePlanetaryResources]` pass.
 The whitelisting mentioned below largely only applies to global/universal placements, and nearly no specific/per-planet placements in order to prevent unwanted high concentrations like Karbonite on Eve.

 **Whitelisted resources**
 * Antimatter, ArgonGas, LqdHe3, LqdHydrogen, XenonGas. (used by at least the Near Future Tech and Far Future Tech mods).